clartaq/cwiki/resources/private/md/Technical_Notes.md

 At this point, the CSS used is just plain old [CSS3](https://www.w3schools.com/css/css3_intro.asp).
 I strongly considered using [SCSS](http://sass-lang.com/), but did not want the additional dependency on [Ruby](https://www.ruby-lang.org/en/) to build the project.
 This may change in the future.

-You can use the CSS file to re-style CWiki to your liking.
+You can use the CSS files to re-style CWiki to your liking.

 ## Tests ##